mongodb/mongo-python-driver/doc/api/pymongo/pool.rst

-:mod:`pool` -- Pool module for use with a MongoDB connection.
+:mod:`pool` -- Pool module for use with a MongoDB client.
 ==============================================================

 .. automodule:: pymongo.pool
-   :synopsis: Pool module for use with a MongoDB connection.
+   :synopsis: Pool module for use with a MongoDB client.
    :members: